-Peanuts comic stip had a good 25 years sustained in the print world already and would later be named the most popular comic strip of all time before the television specials ever started.
+Peanuts comic strip had a good 25 years sustained in the print world already and would later be named the most popular comic strip of all time before the television specials ever started.
 The first special, A Charlie Brown Christmas, aired on CBS December 9, 1965.
-It was a hit and is now one of the longest running Christmas television specials of all time.
+It was a hit and is now one of the longest-running Christmas television specials of all time.

 Vince Guaraldi was picked to compose the music for the Christmas special by Lee Mendelson, a producer of the show who heard a snippet of Cast Your Fate to the Wind by Guaraldi’s trio while riding in a taxi cab on the Golden Gate Bridge in San Fransisco.
 Guaraldi later produced scores for 17 Charlie Brown specials.